sloppycoder/sample-api-svc/README.md

 By default the built-in registry is enabled, and accessible from ```image-registry.openshift-image-registry.svc:5000``` from within the cluster, and ```default-route-openshift-image-registry.apps-crc.testing``` from outside, so the deployment yaml files needs to be adjusted.

-skaffold is not yet working.
+skaffold is not yet working. see [this github issue](https://github.com/GoogleContainerTools/skaffold/issues/3530)

 ```
 # login to CRC and get token